 Have you ever seen those beautifully decorated royal icing cookies and thought to yourself “how do they do that?!”
 Royal icing cookies can be intricate and detailed, which can make them intimidating.
 However, with just a few techniques anyone can make gorgeous cookies!
 The Wilton School offers a Cookies 101 class that will teach anyone – beginners or advanced decorators – how to use these techniques.
 I recently took this class and would love to share with you what I learned.

 If you plan on doing a border, set some of your royal icing at this consistency aside and pipe the borders last.
-When not using your bag and tip, cover the tip with a warm, damp towel to prevent the royal icing from drying.
+When not using your piping bags and tips, cover them with a warm, damp towel.
+Doing this will help to prevent the royal icing from drying out.

 Start by outlining your cookie.
-Keep the icing about 1/8 – 1/4 of an inch away from the edge, slightly more if you plan to do a border.
+Keep the icing about 1/8 –to– 1/4 of an inch away from the edge, slightly more if you plan to do a border.
 Once the cookie is outlined, fill it in with royal icing.
 If there are any small spots left open use a toothpick to spread the icing and fill them in.
 You can let the icing set (takes a few hours) and pipe decorations on top.

-However, when the icing is still wet you can do another technique call marbling.
+However, when the icing is still wet you can do another technique called marbling.
 Marbling is possibly one of my favorite decorating techniques, like, ever.
 After flooding your cookie, take another color of royal icing at the same flooding consistency and pipe dots or lines on your cookie.

 Then take a toothpick and simply drag it through the icing.
 You can drag it in one direction for a more uniform look or drag it in all different directions for a true marbled look.

 In just one class, I learned how to make all the cookies you see below!
 To learn more about Cookies 101 and so much more, check out Wilton’s other other great instructional classes.